ooni/probe-cli/internal/tutorial/measurex/chapter14/README.md

 ```

-This is code we have already seen in previous chapter.
+This is code we have already seen in the previous chapters.

 ### 2. Building a list of endpoints